 We have integrated climate change issues into the current governance structure.
-Any key issues and initiatives in climate-related governance are identified and discussed with the Board.
-For example, in 2022, the Board has approved to establish an overarching climate risk management framework and revise the bank's risk appetite statement ("RAS") to incorporate climate-related risk consideration and reflect the bank's risk appetite towards exposure related to high-emission sectors.
-The bank will continue to enhance its climate risk management framework in response to changes in market and regulatory environment.
+Any key issues and initiatives in climate-related governance are identified and discussed with the Board, including the review of the Bank's climate risk management framework and the Bank's risk appetite statement ("RAS") which incorporates climate-related risk consideration and reflect the Bank's risk appetite towards exposure related to high-emission sectors.
+The Bank will continue to enhance its climate risk management framework in response to changes in market and regulatory environment.